Navigating Automotive Cluster Testing: Cluster Validation, Challenges and Solutions

 Accuracy of Fuel & Consumption Calculation Validate that the fuel computer accurately calculates fuel consumption based on fuel usage as per CAN input and distance traveled

-Accuracy of Distance to empty Verify that the fuel computer accurately calculates the past fuel consumption and derives the distance to empty with remaining fuel
+Accuracy of Distance to empty Verify that the fuel computer accurately calculates past fuel consumption and derives the distance to empty with remaining fuel

 Real-Time Fuel Efficiency & Display